red-machine-games/goblin-base-server/README.md

 ```
 Head to the doc to find out more: https://gbase.tech/doc/api/cloudFunctions/

-Check out full getting started doc here: https://gbase.tech/doc/gettingStarted/
+Check out the full getting started doc here: https://gbase.tech/doc/gettingStarted/

 ## Deploy on Digital Ocean
 It's super easy to up & run a virtual machine with the Server on it.
 Find out how to do it from [This blog post](https://blog.gbase.tech/blogs/engineering/20191025-up-and-running-goblin-base-server-and-digitalocean/)

 ## Working from client
-To make work with the Server easy enough to not mess with networking and backend infrastructure stuff we keep client-side SDKs that incapsulates as much complicated things as possible:
+To make work with the Server easy enough to not mess with networking and backend infrastructure stuff we keep client-side SDKs that incapsulates as many complicated things as possible:
  - JS SDK: https://github.com/red-machine-games/goblin-javascript-asset
  - Unity SDK: https://github.com/red-machine-games/goblin-unity3d-asset (on very WIP stage)

 Head to the links to find out more.

 # Scalability
-As a Node.js app Goblin Base Server can be ran as a single-thread with Redis and MongoDB in localhost but it designed to scale as cluster as well.
-Logically we can split cluster into two parts: main web app - for http API, meta features, etc. and farm of pvp rooms - instances carrying multiplayer pairs and crowds(crowds are WIP).
+As a Node.js app Goblin Base Server can be run as a single-thread with Redis and MongoDB in localhost but it designed to scale as a cluster as well.
+Logically we can split cluster into two parts: main web app - for http API, meta features, etc. and farm of PvP rooms - instances carrying multiplayer pairs and crowds(crowds are WIP).

 Here are some theses to help you understand Goblin Base Server's scalability:
  - All Node.js apps are state-free while holding state into Redis.
 Main web app connected with 7 Redis instances(or it can be the same instance but with different `db` option);
- - Main web app and pvp rooms farm communicating through `Matchmaking Redis`;
+ - Main web app and PvP rooms farm communicating through `Matchmaking Redis`;
- - Every single pvp room is designed as the same hierarchy as main web app - N running Node.js instances orchestrated by single Redis instance, every single pvp room has it's own orchestrating Redis;
+ - Every single PvP room is designed as the same hierarchy as the main web app - N running Node.js instances orchestrated by single Redis instance, every single PvP room has it's own orchestrating Redis;
- - There is no balancing between pvp rooms and they doesn't interract with each other - by matchmaking player(user) gets an address of the most uncrowded pvp room and connects directly;
+ - There is no balancing between PvP rooms and they don't interact with each other - by matchmaking player(user) gets an address of the most uncrowded PvP room and connects directly;P
  - All Node.js instances are connected with the one MongoDB instance (separated connection for atomic acts is WIP).
- - To scale Goblin Base Server horizontally first of all you should add more main web apps - add more cores or physical hosts, secondly - scale MongoDB, thirdly add more pvp rooms to meet higher capacity.
-Try to tune `capacity to rooms count` ratio to balance between comfortable event loop lag and players capacity, add more cores/hosts/Node.js apps inside single pvp room to increase workforce and reduce event loop lag.
+ - To scale Goblin Base Server horizontally, first of all, you should add more main web apps - add more cores or physical hosts, secondly - scale MongoDB, thirdly add more PvP rooms to meet higher capacity.
+Try to tune `capacity to rooms count` ratio to balance between comfortable event loop lag and players capacity, add more cores/hosts/Node.js apps inside a single PvP room to increase workforce and reduce event loop lag.
- - Redis is the most perfomant in this band hence 1-7 single-threaded Redis instances will be enough for a few thousands of RPS.
+ - Redis is the most performant in this band hence 1-7 single-threaded Redis instances will be enough for a few thousands of RPS.

 <p align="center">
     <img alt="Goblin Base Server" src="https://gbase-public-static.ams3.cdn.digitaloceanspaces.com/goblin-base-server-diagram-2.png">